Objectives of the Master in Foreign Trade and International Marketing (e-learning)

 - To learn the importance of an appropriate International Promotion Strategy when entering new export markets, examine the promotion options available to the exporter, outline the key points to note when designing a company brochure and analyse the tools available when implementing a promotion campaign

-- To understand the influence of a country's international brand on
+- To understand the influence of a country's international brand on its export performance.

 - To understand the fundamentals of international trade appropriate preparation and attendance and its related follow-up activity.